-With the on-going epidemic spread and global fear of the Wuhan Coronavirus, that was first discovered mid-December 2019, there are much concern and emphasis on personal protection and hygiene.
-The Wuhan Coronavirus, at this time of writing, have so far claimed more than 130 deaths and infected more than 6,000 people globally, causing widespread concern and panic as the memory of SARS (severe acute respiratory syndrome) refreshes, which resulted in nearly 800 deaths in 2003.
+With the on-going epidemic spread and global fear of the COVID-19 (previously known as Wuhan Coronavirus), that was first discovered mid-December 2019, there are much concern and emphasis on personal protection and hygiene.
+The Coronavirus disease, at this time of writing, have so far claimed more than 130 deaths and infected more than 6,000 people globally, causing widespread concern and panic as the memory of SARS (severe acute respiratory syndrome) refreshes, which resulted in nearly 800 deaths in 2003.

 The virus is first officially reported on 8 December 2019 in Wuhan, recorded by Chinese authorities, and as the numbers of cases grew, an “urgent notice on the treatment of pneumonia of unknown causes” was issued by the Medical Administration of Wuhan Municipal Health on 30 December.
 27 people with pneumonia of unknown cause were reported to the WHO (World Health Organisation) on 31 December, and most were stallholders from the Huanan Seafood Wholesale Market, seven of whom were in critical condition.
 This pointed authorities to the source of the virus, a local seafood and wildlife market, where animals are kept in deplorable conditions and in close proximity with humans.
 Such unnatural and unhygienic conditions, where live animals of different types are caged together, creates ideal conditions whereby bacteria is able to pass on from one another.
 Huanan Seafood Wholesale Market was closed on 1 January 2020 for cleaning and disinfection.

 Common human coronaviruses usually cause mild to moderate upper-respiratory tract illnesses, like the common cold.
 Most people get infected with these viruses at some point in their lives.
 These illnesses usually only last for a short amount of time and the symptoms may include